CyanKelv/NetworkVote/README.md

 # NetworkVote

-**Plugin to help sychronize vote reward claiming across network.** Database configurations can be found in `config.yml`.
+**Synchronize vote reward claiming across network.** Database configurations can be found in `config.yml`.